vcu-vana/test-repo1/README.md

 Adding a change for the live demo in class.

-My favorite tool that we discussed during class tonight was pylint
+My favorite tool that we discussed during class tonight was pylint.